hameed666/Obstacle-Detection-Robot-Car/README.md

 **Mohammed Hameed**

-Diploma in Electrical and Electronics Engineering
+Electrical and Electronics Engineering Student

-**Areas of Interest**
+### Areas of Interest

 - Electric Vehicles
 - Embedded Systems
 - Robotics
+- MATLAB / Simulink
 - Power Electronics

-- MATLAB/Simulink
+---

+## Acknowledgement

+I would like to express my sincere gratitude to my project guide, faculty members, and Government Polytechnic Chegunta for their guidance and support throughout this project.

+I am also thankful to the Telangana State Srujana Techfest (2023–2024) for providing an opportunity to present this work, where it was awarded **State-Level 2nd Prize**.

 ---